flutter/website/cookbook/networking/web-sockets.md

 After we send a message to the test server, it will send the same message back.

-How how do we listen for messages and display them?
+How do we listen for messages and display them?
 In this example, we'll use a [`StreamBuilder`](https://docs.flutter.io/flutter/widgets/StreamBuilder-class.html) Widget to listen for new messages and a [`Text`](https://docs.flutter.io/flutter/widgets/Text-class.html) Widget to display them.